-Enlargement of a photo of Sylvia Bremer, from Witzel Studios, Los Angeles. c 1918.
+Enlargement of a photo of Sylvia Bremer, possibly from the Witzel Studios, Los Angeles. c 1918.
 Author’s Collection.

 The 5 Second version

-Born Sylvia Poppy Bremer, Sydney, New South Wales, Australia, 9 June 1897, Died New York City, USA, 7 June, 1943.
-After very successful stage work in Australia, travelled to the US with her first and much older husband Willett Morrison.
-Her first film in Hollywood was for Thomas Ince, and she was active 1917-1926.
-Could not re-establish herself after the coming of sound and an unhappy second marriage.
+Born Sylvia Poppy Bremer, Sydney, New South Wales, Australia, 9 June 1897, she died in New York City, USA, 7 June, 1943.
+After very successful stage work in Australia, she travelled to the US with her first and much older husband Willett Morrison.
+Her first film in Hollywood was for Thomas Ince, and she was active in film from 1917-1926.
+She could not re-establish herself after the coming of sound and an unhappy second marriage.

-Of course, Sylvia Bremer is not a forgotten Australian at all, I just wanted an excuse to include this photo from my collection!
+Of course, Sylvia Bremer is hardly a forgotten Australian at all, I just wanted an excuse to include this photo from my collection!
 Ralph Marsden’s biography Who was Sylvia? was published in 2016 – making use of hitherto unseen private photos of Bremer – and including a great deal of painstaking new research.
-Copies are available from bookshops – also Amazon and ebay.
+Here are two photos of a very young Sylvia from Australian libraries – they are now out of copyright.

 Bremer was born into a comfortable family home in Double Bay, a harbour-side suburb of Sydney, in June 1897.
-As with some of the other women documented here, she was a student at Ascham College, which is possibly where she developed her interest in theatre.
-Following several years of stage work in Australia, in October 1916 she travelled to the US with her first husband, 48 year old actor-director Willett Morrison in the SS Ventura.
+As with several of the other women documented on this website, she was a student at Ascham College, which is probably where she developed her interest in theatre.
+Following several years of stage work in Australia, in October 1916 she travelled to the US with her first husband, 48 year old actor-director Willett Morrison on the SS Ventura.
 And there she stayed – her first film for Thomas H. Ince was The Pinch Hitter, released in 1917.
 But as Ralph Marsden recounts, her story was not a happy one at all.
 Her career in film did not last – it was over well before the coming of sound in 1927 (she made over 40 films in just ten years).
-She was active on stage from 1926 -1930, her performances with the Bainbridge Players in Minneapolis in late 1930 appear to be her last, except for a small role in the 1936 talkie Too Many Parents, a Paramount kid picture with Billy Lee and Frances Farmer.
-Possibly her widely published criticisms of the shallowness of work and life in Hollywood had not endeared her to key figures in the industry – including the powerful film producers who otherwise might have employed her.
+She was active on stage from 1926 -1930, her performances with the Bainbridge Players in Minneapolis in late 1930 appear to be her last, except for a role in the 1936 talkie Too Many Parents, a Paramount kid picture with Billy Lee and Frances Farmer.
+Although its not really clear why she lost her currency, her tumultuous private life and widely published criticisms of the shallowness of work and life in Hollywood probably did not endear her to key figures in the industry – including the powerful film producers who otherwise might have employed her.
+“Sylvia now loathes pictures and everything Hollywood means.
+There can be no real friendship in Hollywood-nothing but jealousy and sham,” she was reported as saying in 1930.

 Here is part of Sylvia Breamer’s only scene in “Too Many Parents”(1936), as the mother of the insufferable Billy Miller (Billy Lee).
 Twenty years after arriving in the US, her accent is an English one.
 Copyright held by Universal films.